Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 We’re far from done expounding the Garden of Eden and what it portends.

-This blog post is an excerpt from chapter 3.4 of the book Origin of Humankind.
+This blog post is an excerpt from chapter 1.4 of the book Origin of Woman.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Four Rivers of Eden.
-Beginning of World Geography.
+Please use the Social Network links just below to share this information from The Explanation, Four Rivers of Eden.
+Beginning of World Geography